 You can expand your coverage by purchasing plans offered through private insurers.
-These include Medicare supplement plans, prescription drug plans, and Medicare Advantage (Part C) plans.
+These include Medicare supplement, prescription drug, and Medicare Advantage plans.

 Medicare supplement plans

-Medicare supplement plans, sometimes called Medigap plans, add coverage to your original Medicare.
+Medicare supplement plans, sometimes called Medigap, add coverage to your original Medicare.
 They may help lower the amount you pay out of pocket when you seek care.
 They might also add dental, vision, long-term care, or other coverage.